Saphall/SQL-formatter/README.md

 +                                                        ~ From SAPHAL          +
 ```

-This python script helps to format SQL queries at first phase i.e. uppercase the keywords used.
+This python script helps to format SQL queries at first phase i.e. uppercase the keywords used in the sql file.

 > ### Command:
 ```